 - Cold emails or mails

-If you’re dealing with small retailer, approaching them in person is probably your best bet.
-That usually involves establishing contact by finding whomever’s in charge of purchasing, pitching your products, and arranging a meeting.
-During that meeting you’ll need to discuss prices and show off your products.
+If you’re dealing with small retailers, approaching them in person is probably your best bet.
+That usually involves establishing contact by finding whoever’s in charge of purchasing, pitching your products, and arranging a meeting.
+During that meeting, you’ll need to discuss prices and show off your products.

 Dealing with head offices is somewhat similar, but they often represent a large group of retailers.
 That means you’ll need to pitch your business to multiple partners or managers who will decide whether or not to stock your products.